jjfumero/jjfumero.github.io/_posts/2022-11-25-flink-tornadovm.md

 ## Follow-up and discussions

-For discussions, feel free to [me](mailto:juanfumero@acm.org), and/or add your comments and feedback on [GitHub](https://github.com/jjfumero/jjfumero.github.io/discussions/8).
+For further discussions, feel free to contact us, and/or add your comments and feedback on [GitHub](https://github.com/jjfumero/jjfumero.github.io/discussions/8).

 ## Acknowledgements